deisygysi/EVOP_2019/docs/01_Descriptive.md

 ## Frequency Tables
-Frequency tables can be used for all kinds of variables, however, it's preferable to be used for the *categorical*.
-However, if you use it for numerical data, the values of the variable have to be divided into *ranges*.
+Frequency tables can be used for all kinds of variables, however, it's preferable to be used for the *categorical* ones.
+If you use it for numerical data, the variable's values have to be divided into *ranges*.

-To get an absolute frequency table using R, the easiest way is by using the function `table()`, and for a relative frequency table `prop.table()`.
+To get an *absolute frequency* table using R, the easiest way is by using the function `table()`, and for a relative frequency table `prop.table()`.